Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Sightseeing

 Entry: €18.
 Open daily 9AM-5:30PM (7PM in summer).
-Go early (9AM) to beat tour bus crowds.
+Go early (9AM) to beat the tour bus crowds.

 Yes, but it's a long day.
 Start with Vesuvius (take the EAV bus from Ercolano Circumvesuviana station to the trailhead — €3 plus €10 entry — the summit hike is 30 min).
 Then train back to Ercolano and walk 10 minutes to Herculaneum (€13), or continue to Pompeii.

-Doing Vesuvius + Pompeii in one day works if you start by 8:30AM.
+Vesuvius + Pompeii in one day works if you start by 8:30AM.
 Add Herculaneum and it becomes rushed.

-What's the MANN and is it worth the €18?
+What's the MANN, and is it worth the €18?

 The National Archaeological Museum (Museo Archeologico Nazionale di Napoli) houses the world's best collection of Roman artifacts.
 The Pompeii mosaics, the Farnese collection of Greek sculptures, and the Secret Cabinet (Gabinetto Segreto) of erotic Roman art are all here.